You-Gao/Blog/_books/2024-05-25-mans-search-for-meaning.md

 > "Those who have a 'why' to live, can bear with almost any 'how'."
 > <figcaption class="blockquote-footer">Man's Search for Meaning</figcaption>

 Everyone knows the quote but not the book where it came from.
+Frankl gives his account of living within concentration camps.
+He reflects on his encounters with those who lived or died and comparatively found a difference---"*hope.*"

-Frankl delivers his accounts of living within concentration camps alongside his theory of living through cruelness while maintaining hope.
-He posits that suffering is universal, but the ways in which people will cope with that truth and persevere is fundamentally what Frankl wants to give us.
+He posits that suffering is universal, but the ways in which people will cope with that truth and persevere is what makes humanity "*strong.*"

-Frankl's logotherapy then, is a specific method to humanism, where it's goal is to uplift human spirituality.
-From Frankl, there are also many of thinkers who have followed the spiritual humanism and wrote their philosophies in such a way to value the human.
-Nietzsche's "*will to power*", Bergson's "*vitality*", Husserl's "*Lebenswelt*", Laozi's "*Tao*", and such conceptions aim to highlight the agency of the individual.
+Frankl's logotherapy, then, is "*humanism,*" where its goal is to uplift human spirituality.
+Before Frankl, many thinkers echoed the same truths in their own philosophies.
+Nietzsche's "*will to power*," Bergson's "*vitality*," Husserl's "*Lebenswelt*," and Laozi's "*Tao*,".
+All of which asks us to recognize the power in being able to create our own "*meaning*."